-Benefits Description You pay After the calendar year deductible Diagnostics High Option Standard Option Outpatient diagnostic tests provided and billed by a licensed mental health and substance use disorder treatment practitioner PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Outpatient diagnostic tests provided and billed by a laboratory, hospital or other covered facility Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment (requires preauthorization) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Lab Card, service of Quest Diagnostics High Option Standard Option You may use this voluntary program for covered outpatient lab tests.
+Benefits Description You pay After the calendar year deductible Diagnostics High Option Standard Option • Outpatient diagnostic tests provided and billed by a licensed mental health and substance use disorder treatment practitioner PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Outpatient diagnostic tests provided and billed by a laboratory, hospital or other covered facility Psychological and neuropsychological testing necessary to determine the appropriate psychiatric Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount treatment (requires preauthorization) Lab Card, service of Quest Diagnostics High Option Standard Option You may use this voluntary program for covered Nothing (no deductible) Nothing (no deductible) outpatient lab tests.
 You show your Lab Card Program identification card and tell your physician you would like to use the Lab Card benefit.
 If the physician draws the specimen, he/she can call 800-646-7788 for pick up, or you can go to an approved collection site and show your Lab Card along with the test requisition from your physician, and have the specimen drawn there.
 Please Note: You must show your Lab Card each time you obtain lab work whether in the physician's office or collection site.
-To find an approved collection site near you, call 800-646-7788 or visit www.labcard.com .
-Nothing (no deductible) Note: This benefit applies to expenses for lab tests only.
+To find an approved collection site near you, call 800-646-7788 or visit www.labcard.com.
+Note: This benefit applies to expenses for lab tests only.
 Related expenses for services by a physician (or lab tests performed by an associated laboratory not participating in the Lab Card Program) are subject to applicable deductibles and coinsurance.
-Nothing (no deductible) Note: This benefit applies to expenses for lab tests only.
+Note: This benefit applies to expenses for lab tests only.
 Related expenses for services by a physician (or lab tests performed by an associated laboratory not participating in the Lab Card Program) are subject to applicable deductibles and coinsurance.
-Inpatient hospital High Option Standard Option Room and board, such as: Ward, semiprivate, or intensive care accommodations General nursing care Meals and special diets Ancillary charges Note: We only cover a private room if we determine it to be medically necessary.
+Inpatient hospital High Option Standard Option Room and board, such as: PPO: 10% of the Plan PPO: 15% of the Plan • Ward, semiprivate, or intensive care accommodations allowance, no deductible (\$100 per admission copayment applies) allowance Non-PPO: 35% of the Plan General nursing care Non-PPO: 25% of the Plan allowance and any difference between our allowance and the Meals and special dietsAncillary charges allowance, no deductible (\$300 per admission copayment billed amount Note: We only cover a private room if we determine it to be medically necessary.
 Otherwise, we will pay the hospital's average charge for semiprivate accommodations.
 The remaining balance is not a covered expense.
-If the hospital only has private rooms, we will cover the private room rate.
-Note: When the facility bills a flat rate, we prorate the charges to determine how to pay them, as follows: 30% room and board and 70% other charges.
-Note: We limit covered facilities for medically necessary substance use disorder treatment to a PPO: 10% of the Plan allowance, no deductible (\$100 per admission copayment applies) Non-PPO: 25% of the Plan allowance, no deductible (\$300 per admission copayment applies) and any difference between our allowance and the billed amount PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount
+If the hospital only has private rooms, we will cover the private room rate. applies) and any difference between our allowance and the billed amount Note: When the facility bills a flat rate, we prorate the charges to determine how to pay them, as follows: 30% room and board and 70% other charges.
+Note: We limit covered facilities for medically necessary substance use disorder treatment to a hospital and/or RTC.